Committee of Ministers of the Council of Europe: Members of the Committee of Ministers

 The Minister of Foreign Affairs of each Council of Europe member state sits on the Committee of Ministers.
 In May 1951 the Committee of Ministers invited each member state to appoint a Permanent Representative who would be in constant touch with the organisation.
 All Permanent Representatives reside in Strasbourg.
 They are usually senior diplomats with ambassadorial rank, occasionally chargés d'affaires.

 In 1952 the Committee of Ministers decided that each Minister could appoint a Deputy.
 The Ministers' Deputies have the same decision-making powers as the Ministers.
 A Deputy is usually also the Permanent Representative of the member state.

 The second in rank in a delegation usually has the title "Deputy Permanent Representative", not to be confused with "Ministers' Deputy".

-Current Chair of the Committee is highlighted, with the position being currently held by Þórdís Kolbrún R. Gylfadóttir from Iceland from November 2022 until May 2022.
+Current Chair of the Committee is highlighted, with the position being currently held by Dominique Hasler from Liechtenstein from November 2023 until May 2024.

-On 25th February, following the Russian invasion of Ukraine, Russia’s rights of representation were suspended, but it remained a member of the Council of Europe and party to the relevant Council of Europe conventions, including the European Convention on Human Rights.
+On 25 February 2022, following the Russian invasion of Ukraine, Russia's rights of representation were suspended, but it remained a member of the Council of Europe and party to the relevant Council of Europe conventions, including the European Convention on Human Rights.